Protector of the Small: Squire (2001)

 Kel's last hurdle before she can become a knight is spending four years as a squire.

-Her new knight-master, Raoul of Golden Lake and Malorie's Peak and Lord Commander of the King's Own, is as different from her original master, Lord Wyldon, as a man could be.
-He introduces Kel to a new way of life, one that's as much fun as it is challenging.
+Her new knight-master, Raoul of Golden Lake and Malorie's Peak and Lord Commander of the King's Own, is very different from her original master, Lord Wyldon.
+He introduces Kel to a new way of life that is both fun and challenging.
 With his help, she becomes a formidable new force on the tournament field, sending shock waves through the world of young Tortallan knights-in-training, and intriguing young lady nobles, who are exposed to the genuine possibility of women training successfully to become knights.

 In this book, Kel learns that a fast, skilled group of warriors known as the Queen's Riders – whose main job is to quickly travel around Tortall and aid various groups of warriors as needed – has, in addition to their main duties, been tasked with map-making.
 The Queen's Riders are constantly roving around the country, and draw maps as they travel which help improve the accuracy of the maps available.

 As Kel travels with Raoul and his regiment, she encounters Neal's handsome cousin Domitan, as well as other interesting folk.
 When Raoul finds himself pressed into escorting the "progress," a group of noblemen and women who are travelling across the entire realm to celebrate Prince Roald and Princess Shinkokami's wedding, Kel has a chance to reunite with her childhood Yamani friends, including the Princess.

 Old friends and foes appear: Neal of Queenscove, Owen of Jesslaw, Cleon of Kennan, and the still-bullying Joren of Stone Mountain.
 Through it all, Kel never allows herself to forget what awaits her after her night-long vigil in Midwinter of her fourth year as a squire: the Chamber of the Ordeal.
 All her work eventually pays off and she eventually successfully emerges from the Chamber as Tortall's second Lady Knight.